ZupIT/beagle-docs/content/en/resources/customization/beagle-for-ios/custom-beagle-navigation-controller.md

 You can register as many **BeagleNavigationController** as you need.
 {{% /alert %}}

+### **Step 3: Use BeagleScreenViewController with controllerId**

-Now when you instantiating the BeagleScreenViewController, you can pass the `controllerId` "CustomBeagleNavigation" so that your BeagleScreenViewController use your `CustomBeagleNavigationController`.
+Now, when you are instantiating the BeagleScreenViewController, you can pass the `controllerId` "CustomBeagleNavigation" so that your BeagleScreenViewController uses your `CustomBeagleNavigationController`.

 ```swift
 func screenController() -> UIViewController {